Bedework/bw-timezone-server/README.md

 A Java implementation of the tzdist protocol - [RFC7808](https://tools.ietf.org/html/rfc7808)

 ## Changes needed
-   *  Conversion program needs a message ouput function so we can add all output to console
+   *  Conversion program needs a message output function so we can add all output to console
    *  Conversion fails with exception if cannot compare - add a message

 ## To check